raikiran07/order-summary/README-template.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+I am really happy to complete my first forntend mentor challenge, it was little bit confusing at middle but with the help of googe I was able to find the loop holes.
+I learn many things during the process and it gives me confidence to work on such projects in coming future.

 ### The challenge